Back to Library

 Introduction

-Heisenberg's uncertainty principle, also known as the uncertainty principle, is a fundamental principle of quantum mechanics that states that it is impossible to know both the position and momentum of a particle with arbitrary precision.
+Heisenberg's uncertainty principle, also known as the uncertainty principle, is a fundamental principle of quantum mechanics that states it is impossible to know both the position and momentum of a particle with arbitrary precision.
+This means there's a fundamental limit to the accuracy with which certain pairs of physical properties of a particle, known as complementary variables, can be known simultaneously.

 Basic Concepts

-The uncertainty principle is based on the wave-particle duality of matter, which means that particles can behave like both waves and particles.
-When a particle is localized in a small region of space, its wavefunction (which is a probability distribution for finding the particle) spreads out in momentum space.
-Conversely, when a particle has a well-defined momentum, its wavefunction spreads out in position space.
+The uncertainty principle is based on the wave-particle duality of matter.
+This means that particles can behave like both waves and particles.
+A particle's position and momentum are described by its wave function.
+When a particle is localized in a small region of space, its wave function is highly concentrated in position space, leading to a large uncertainty in its momentum.
+Conversely, when a particle has a well-defined momentum (a narrow wave function in momentum space), its position is highly uncertain (spread out wave function in position space).

 Equipment and Techniques